kartik-v/dependent-dropdown/README.md

 The plugin supports these following options:

 ##### depends
-_array_ The list of parent input `ID` attributes on which the current dropdown is dependent on.
+_array_ the list of parent input `ID` attributes on which the current dropdown is dependent on.
 DO NOT prepend any hash before the input id.

 ##### initDepends
-_array_ The list of INITIAL nested parent input `ID` attributes on which the current dropdown is dependent on.
-This is applicable only when `initialize` is set to `true` (for firing the ajax requests on page initialization).
+_array_ the list of INITIAL nested parent input`ID` attributes on which the current dropdown is dependent on.
+This is applicable only when`initialize` is set to`true` (for firing the ajax requests on page initialization).
+Usually you may set it to the topmost parent in the hierarchy while initializing, unless you have complex multiple many to many dependencies.
 The ajax requests will be fired in sequence based on these dependent ids.
 DO NOT prepend any hash before the input id.
-If not set, this will default to `depends`.
-For example you could use `depends` and `initDepends` in the following manner:
+If not set, this will default to`depends`.
+For example you could use`depends` and`initDepends` in the following manner:

 ```js
 $("#child-1").depdrop({